esnt/stat386-blog-theme/README.md

-# Stat386 Projects Blog
+# Stat386 Blog Theme

-This the repo for the Stat386 blog projects.

-This repository is cloned from [github.com/esnt/stat386-projects](https://github.com/esnt/stat386-projects) which was originally built by following [these excellent youtube tutorials](https://www.youtube.com/playlist?list=PLWzwUIYZpnJuT0sH4BN56P5oWTdHJiTNq) by Bill Raymond.
+This is a simple and poorly documented Jekyll theme that I made for my Stat 386 class to use.
+I built the theme originally by following [these excellent youtube tutorials](https://www.youtube.com/playlist?list=PLWzwUIYZpnJuT0sH4BN56P5oWTdHJiTNq) by Bill Raymond.